 Yes.
-In most situations a business or individual CANNOT produce meat products and sell those products to another business or sell them across state lines, if the products contain more than 3% raw or 2% cooked meat.
+In most situations a business or individual CANNOT produce food products and sell those food products to another business or sell them across state lines (such as conducting internet sales), if the products contain more than 3% raw or 2% cooked meat.
 There are two federal exemptions: